wesleyduff/Blog-and-Tutorials/src/TDD/7/refactor/README.md

 Here we added the console.error to our error block.
 Run your test again and they should all be passing.

-### What we have learned
-Sinon
-- spy
-- sandbox

-Mocha
-- before
-- after

-Chai
-- assert
-- expect

-Nock
-- reply
-- replyWithEror

-You should now be able to
-- return data when a thrid party api is called
-- setup nested test suites in one test file
-- assert and expect passing and failing cases
-- make sure specific methods are called by spying on the object's methods

 **notice** You may have seen
 ` process.env["NODE_TLS_REJECT_UNAUTHORIZED"] = 0; `